 Huawei Technologies Co.
-Ltd. will issue a 3 billion yuan interbank bond next week to help support its working capital and subsidiaries.
+Ltd., announced it will issue a 3 billion yuan interbank bond next week to help support its working capital and subsidiaries on Thursday.

-Serving as the lead underwriter on the offering is the Industrial and Commercial Bank of China, Reuters said.
+Serving as the lead underwriter on the proposal is the Industrial and Commercial Bank of China, the report said.

-The offering was first announced last month when Huawei noted the same terms on two tranches of bonds in regulatory filings.
+The initial announcement occurred last month, when Huawei noted the same terms on two tranches of bonds in regulatory filings.

-On Wednesday, Huawei reported its financials for the third quarter.
-It said revenue reached $86.3 billion, up 24% year-over-year, and net profit margin was 8.7%.
-The company attributed improved results to increased smartphone shipments, saying it sold 185 million units, up 26% from a year ago.
-In addition, this year, Huawei deployed its 5G network, featuring innovative solutions such as smart & simplified transport networks and the launch of 5G Super Uplink.
-Huawei reported it was processing more than 60 commercial contracts to deliver 5G technology.
+Huawei reported its financials for the third quarter recently and said its revenue reached $86.3 billion, up 24% year-over-year, and net profit margin was 8.7%.
+The company’s revenue growth was attributed to its smartphone shipments, representing over 185 million units, up 26% compared with a year ago.
+Also assisting Huawei this quarter was the deployment of its 5G network, including its innovative solutions such as smart & simplified transport networks, and the launch of 5G Super Uplink this year, its third quarter report said.
+Huawei had over 60 commercial contracts for its 5G network.

-As of June, Huawei controlled 36% of the smartphone market share in China, for the second quarter.
+Huawei controlled 36% of the smartphone market share in China, for the second quarter.